Sermon | Romans 12:4-8 | The Christian And The Church

 INTRODUCTION

 Church attendance is on the decline in America.
 Two decades ago, 42% of Americans attended church weekly or almost weekly.
 Ten years ago the number dropped to 38%.
 Currently the number is at 30%.
-Only three out of ten Christians attend church weekly.
+Only three out of ten Protestant Christians attend church weekly.
 (Gallup, 2024)

 There are plenty of things we can do with our time and money.
 Do we need to do church?
+Is church essential?
+How should the Christian think about the church?

-And If we need to be a part of the church, in what capacity?
+And if we need to be a part of the church, in what capacity?
+Do we need to attend?
+Do we need to give financially?
+Do we need to serve?

 When we describe what it means to be a Christian, we tend to say that it’s about believing in Jesus, obeying Jesus, and serving Jesus.
 And all of that is true, but it’s missing an important element of Christian living.
 The Christian faith is essentially communal, corporate, and social.
 The Christian faith is meant to be lived in the context of the local church.
 We are supposed to believe in Jesus together; to obey Jesus together; to serve Jesus together.